The Importance Of Gardening: For Health & Well Being

 Digging in the soil is a great way to get a quick work out, with no need for the gym or weights if you’ve got some new flowers to plant!
 Be sure to lean on something soft to protect your knees.
-Catherine uses a soft kneelo pad from Burgon & Ball to protect her knees.
+Our director, Catherine, uses a soft kneelo pad from Burgon & Ball to protect her knees.

 2. It gets you outside

 Being in the sunshine provides an excellent opportunity for you to get a natural source of vitamin D. Take care to protect your skin and your eyes.
 Use plenty of moisturising sun-cream on your face and we recommend to wear a hat to protect your eyes, whilst you’re working on your stunning creations.

 3. Soil strengthens your immune system